University Teaching Hospitals in Thailand. King Chulalongkorn Memorial Hospital.

 Chulongkorn University has some wide open spaces.
 The building in the background is part of the Faculty of Architecture.

 The University grounds comprise a lot of mostly low-rise buildings, with a lot of wide green space in between.
 Actually, it is rather pleasant to just walk around the area.
-If you want to find a particular building, you'd better come prepared (and/or with a GPS phone).
+If you want to find a particular building, you'd better come prepared.

 Chulalongkorn University possibly is Thailand's most prestigious public university.
 Every year there is serious competition between prospective students, trying to pass the entrance exams.